 When dealing with fruit juice stains, one of the things to consider is the type of fruit juice you have on your hands.
 Citrus fruits are tannin-free, while dark fruits, such as blackberry, blueberry, red grape, cranberry, etc., that contain tannin.
 If you are dealing with a darker spillage, using tannin-remover may be a good idea.
 Another thing to consider is whether or not the fruit juice contained artificial colouring or not.
 If it does, you will want to use a dye-remover for the job.
 Here is our advice on tackling fruit juice stains:

-- Use a stain-removal solution to cover an area larger than the afflicted one.
+- Use a stain-removal solution to cover the affected area.

 Similar stains include beer, cider, dark alcohols, cola-based drinks, artificially coloured sodas, and red wine.